Dighton Mulching Services

 Professional Mulch Selection & Soil Health Benefits for Dighton's Glacial Till & Rocky New England Terrain

-Dighton’s soils, as identified by the USDA Web Soil Survey, include glacial till (poor drainage, high clay), sandy outwash (excellent drainage, low nutrients), rocky shallow soils (limited depth), and marine clay (coastal, high water table).
-The region’s acidic pH (5.5-6.5) influences mulch selection, as does the existing organic matter and drainage characteristics.
-Mulching offers significant benefits: moisture retention (reducing evaporation by 25-50%), soil temperature moderation (10-15°F cooler in summer, 5-10°F warmer in winter), weed suppression (2-4 inch depth blocks annual weeds), and improved soil structure.
-Organic mulches—such as shredded hardwood, aged wood chips, compost blends, leaf mold, and pine bark—are preferred for most applications, while inorganic options like limestone gravel and decorative stone serve specialty needs.
-Always avoid mulches sourced from invasive species and coordinate with the MA Division of Fisheries & Wildlife for best practices.
+Dighton’s soils, as identified by the USDA Web Soil Survey, include glacial till (poor drainage, high clay), sandy outwash (excellent drainage, low nutrients), rocky shallow soils, and marine clay in low-lying areas.
+The region’s naturally acidic pH (5.5-6.5) influences mulch selection and plant health.
+Mulching offers significant benefits: moisture retention (reducing evaporation by 25-50%), soil temperature moderation (10-15°F cooler in summer, 5-10°F warmer in winter), weed suppression with a 2-4 inch layer, and improved soil structure through organic matter.
+Recommended materials include shredded hardwood, aged wood chips, compost blends, pine bark (for acid-loving plants), and, for specialty uses, playground-certified or erosion control mulches.
+Inorganic options like limestone gravel or decorative stone are suitable for certain applications.
+To prevent the spread of invasive species, always source mulch from reputable suppliers and coordinate with the MA Division of Fisheries & Wildlife.

 Dighton Stormwater Management & MS4 Compliance Through Strategic Mulching

-Strategic mulching is a key component of Dighton’s compliance with MS4 permits under the Clean Water Act and MassDEP Stormwater Standards.
-Mulch stabilizes exposed soils, reduces runoff velocities by 30-50%, and filters stormwater, thereby lowering pollutant loads and protecting local waterways.
-Enhanced infiltration and organic matter interaction further improve water quality.
-Mulch is used for slope stabilization, drainage channel protection, and as a temporary erosion control measure during construction.
-Best management practices include immediate cleanup of mulch from impervious surfaces, proper installation on slopes to prevent washout, and coordination with municipal street sweeping.
-For stormwater program details, contact:
+Strategic mulching is a key component of Dighton’s compliance with MS4 stormwater permits under the Clean Water Act and MassDEP Stormwater Standards.
+Mulch stabilizes exposed soils, reduces runoff velocities by 30-50%, and enhances infiltration, thereby filtering pollutants and moderating stormwater temperatures.
+These practices help protect local waterways from sediment and nutrient loading.
+Erosion control applications include slope stabilization, drainage channel protection, and temporary measures during construction.
+Best management practices (BMPs) require immediate cleanup of mulch from impervious surfaces, proper installation on slopes, and coordination with municipal street sweeping.
+For guidance on stormwater compliance, contact:

 Dighton Conservation Commission